The Mosaic Company: Phosphate

-Mosaic owns a 25% stake of the Ma'aden Wa'ad Al Shamal Phosphate Company joint venture in Saudi Arabia.

-With the completion of the Vale Fertilizantes acquisition in January, 2018, an additional 5 Brazilian phosphate rock mines, 4 chemical plants and an additional 40% economic interest in the Miski Mayo mine were purchased.
+Mosaic owns a 25% stake in the Ma'aden Wa'ad Al Shamal Phosphate Company joint venture in Saudi Arabia.
+With the completion of the Vale Fertilizantes acquisition in January, 2018, an additional five Brazilian phosphate rock mines, four chemical plants, and an additional 40% economic interest in the Miski Mayo mine were purchased.

 Carbon footprint

-The Mosaic Company reported Total CO2e emissions (Direct + Indirect) for 31 December 2020 at 4,920 Kt (+340/+7.4% y-o-y).
+The Mosaic Company reported total CO_{2}e emissions (direct + indirect) for 31 December 2020 at 4,920 Kt (+340/+7.4% year-over-year).